afhverjuekki/tolvera/README.md

 To discuss Tölvera with developers and other users:
 - Use GitHub [Issues](/issues) to report bugs and make specific feature requests.
 - Use GitHub [Discussions](/discussions) to share ideas and ask questions.
-- Use [Discord](https://discord.gg/ER7tWds9vM) for everything else.
+- Use [Discord](https://discord.gg/ER7tWds9vM) for further support, sharing your work, and general chat.

 Across the project, we follow the [Algorave Code of Conduct](https://github.com/Algorave/algoraveconduct).
-Please get in touch if you experience or witness any issues of conduct.
+Please get in touch if you experience or witness any conduct issues.

 ## Roadmap